 More on the Best Commercial Auto Insurers

 AdvisorSmith found and rated the top commercial auto insurance companies on a five-point scale, based on financial strength, customer satisfaction, ease-of-use, and a number of other factors.
-While many insurers were evaluated, only those with a score of 4.0 or more are listed below.
+While many insurers were evaluated, only those with a score of over 4.5 are listed below.

 5.0 / 5.0